n1ghtmare/noirblaze-vim/README.md

 ## Important Notice

-### This theme has evolved into [nvim-noirbuddy](https://github.com/jesseleite/nvim-noirbuddy), which builds upon noirblaze-vim and takes it to the next level.
+#### If you're using neovim, you should be using [nvim-noirbuddy](https://github.com/jesseleite/nvim-noirbuddy), which builds upon noirblaze-vim and takes it to the next level.
 Highly customizable with many presets.
 You can now change the "primary" colour and have your own spin on a monochrome color scheme.

-### This repo will be considered legacy, and if you're using Neovim, I highly encourage you to use nvim-noirbuddy!
-It will be the theme I'm going to be focused on maintaining.

 ---